horst3180/vertex-theme/README.md

 ### Extras

-The `extra` directory in the same directory as this README resides in contains Chrome/Chromium and Firefox themes, a fix for the Ubuntu-Software-Center when using the dark theme and an alternative metacity theme, which hides the window titles of maximized windows (doesn't work on Gnome 3.16).
+The `extra` directory in the same directory as this README resides in contains Chrome/Chromium and Firefox themes, a fix for the Ubuntu-Software-Center when using the dark theme, a Plank theme and an alternative metacity theme, which hides the window titles of maximized windows (doesn't work on Gnome 3.16).

 To install the Chrome/Chromium theme go to the `extra/Chrome` folder and drag and drop the Vertex.crx or Vertex-light.crx file into the Chrome/Chromium window.
 The source of the Chrome themes is located in the source "Chrome/source" folder.